-- 1) Within the limits of their competences, the National Police may use force and police measures to fulfil their duties, to the extent that the legal interests to be protected so justify. - 2) The Government shall provide further details by ordinance.
+1) Within the limits of their competences, the National Police may use force and police measures to fulfil their duties, to the extent that the legal interests to be protected so justify.

 International treaties

 The Government may enter into agreements on visa and readmission matters with foreign States or international organisations.